The Markkula Center for Applied Ethics invites applications from Santa Clara University seniors for the Hackworth Fellowships in Applied Ethics.

 Fellows are expected to be on campus at SCU for the fall, winter, and spring quarters of their fellowship year.

-Applications for the Hackworth Fellowships are available at the link provided below.
+Download and complete the Hackworth Fellowship Application.
 Students should provide along with the application a one-page statement of areas of interest and/or ideas for projects that might be pursued during their year as a Hackworth Fellow.

 One letter of recommendation is required from a faculty member.